 - Colon Cancer (environmental exposures, genetic mutations, metabolites and biomarkers)

-- Thyroid Cancer (Exposure to mixtures of environmental chemicals, alcohol
+- Thyroid Cancer (Exposure to chemical mixtures, flame retardants, alcohol)

-- Air pollution on respiratory health of normal and sensitive individuals
+- Air pollution on respiratory health of normal and sensitive adults and children

-- Environmental Water Contaminants (stem cells and reproductive toxicology, microbiome and metabolomics).
+- Water contaminants (hydraulic fracturing, effects on stem cells and reproductive toxicology, microbiome and metabolomics).

-- Exposures and Gene-Environment Interactions (forward and reverse epigenetic for human disease, circadian factors in human cancers, macular degeneration and corneal disease, reproductive health)
+- Gene-Environment Interactions (forward and reverse epigenetics for human disease, circadian factors in human cancers, macular degeneration and corneal disease, reproductive health)

 - Cancer Prevention and Intervention (translational impact of non-coding RNAs, small molecules against cancer stem cells)